pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 emitted which explains the problem.
 Such a situation can occur as part of downgrade scenarios.

-In addition, kubelet must remove a Pod from ResourceClaim.ReservedFor before deleting the Pod.
-If this was the last Pod on the node that uses the specific resource instance, then NodeUnprepareResource (see below) must have been called successfully.
+If this was the last Pod on the node that uses the specific resource instance, then NodeUnprepareResource (see below) must have been called successfully before allowing the pod to be deleted.
 This ensures that network-attached resource are available again for other Pods, including those that might get scheduled to other nodes.
 It also signals that it is safe to deallocate and delete the ResourceClaim.